A 1935 dollar bill may be a small deal to you. But if that dollar bill includes a few key markings, it may be worth more than its face value.

 This led to an interesting mistake.
 Notes with the wrong size plate numbers were referred to as MULES.

-To have a serious dollar bill and paper currency collection, you must have them graded and certified.
+To have a serious dollar bill and paper currency collection, you’ll want to graded and certify them.

-Understanding this is the first step to determining the value of your 1935 dollar bill, Federal Reserve Notes, or any currency notes and collector stock certificates.
+It’s the first step in determining the value of your 1935 dollar bill, Federal Reserve Notes, or any currency notes and collector stock certificates.

 PMG Grading Service